Taylor v Attorney-General: Judgment

-Appeal
+Appeal and updates

 The Attorney-General appealed Heath J's decision, and the case was reconsidered by the Court of Appeal in May 2017.
 The central issue on appeal was whether the High Court should have made a declaration of inconsistency.
 The Court of Appeal reviewed both the jurisdiction of the courts to make such a declaration and its suitability in the circumstances, and affirmed the decision of the High Court.
 Furthermore, the Speaker of the House of Representatives challenged the use of parliamentary proceedings in the High Court decision, arguing that this was a breach of parliamentary privilege.
 The Court concluded that no such breach had occurred.

+Attorney-General v Taylor [2018] NZSC 104: The Supreme Court dismissed the Attorney-General's appeal and upheld the lower courts' decisions that the judiciary has the power to issue declarations of inconsistency under the New Zealand Bill of Rights Act 1990 (NZBORA).

+Attorney-General v Taylor developments in 2020: